 Focusing on the weakest links in your UX provides the most immediate results.
 By doing this, you also avoid the risk that comes with tweaking features that already work well.

-Through learning more about the needs of your customers and the competitive advantage of your product during a UX review, it is likely you will develop a stronger value proposition.
+Through learning more about the needs of your customers and the competitive advantage of your product, you’ll likely develop a stronger value proposition.
 An effective value proposition gives you a foundation for delivering a better product and overall customer experience.

 Even if the UX review provides a small improvement in one area, this may be what it takes to reduce customer churn rates.